 Visit Condor reserve, Espejo, 15 minutes from Cusin, on the way to or from the Otavalo markets.
 Antique stores: Casa Cusin, Otavalo & San Antonio de Ibarra.
 Check opening days with Reception.
 Wear sun-protection

-Markets: Robbery is uncommon HOWEVER do not wear jewelry, watches and leave your wallets in backpocket, leave passporst (take a copy) & airline tickets at Reception.
+Markets: Robbery is uncommon HOWEVER do not wear jewels, watches and leave your wallets in backpocket, leave passport (take a copy) & airline tickets at Reception.
 Wear backpacks on front.
 Lunch, Las Palmeras Inn, Casa Mojanda, Posada del Quinde are recommended.
 14

 Gualavi valley, by horse and guide, mountain-bike or foot: from Cusin’s front gate, right.
 After El Monasterio, right (walker: follow the usually dry Quebrada to a cement bridge*, climb out & go right) at fork, go either right, onto the higher road to the valley rim walk or take the middle road to the valley floor, Picnic or Lunch at Sacha Ji.

 There are lanes and short cuts to return on.
 OR , *continue in the Quebrada, toward Imbabura mountain.
 Later, climb onto the road, go left & return to Cusin via San Pablo .
 Request an in-room massage.
 OR , the 15,000′ Imbabura climb, 8 hrs: with guide, Picnic .
 Wear sun-protection and sweaters for the summit

 Request a taxi (& picnic) to Cuicocha crater lake, with prolific flora and panoramic views.
 Inside the park entrance, park right.
 A sometimes difficult, 5+ hour walk – it can be cold – a guide is important.
 A lake ( cocha ), boat trip to an island resembling a guineapig ( cui ).
 Return via Cotacachi’s leather stores.